-After a long discussion based on the docking results, less toxicity of S-(+)hydroxychloroquine and (+)-mefloquine, and literature data including the work done previously, I found that chloroquine and hydroxychloroquine, both have capability to block the SARS-CoV-2, but not to eliminate it.
-In these two drugs only hydroxychloroquine, would be suitable to do that, but the prescription of its only S-(+)-form, would make it more suitable and effective with less side effect.
-On the other hand, as per docking results, mefloquine may exhibit its capability to eliminate the SARS-CoV-2, as mefloquine did in the case of JC virus.
+After a long discussion based on the docking results, less toxicity of S-(+)-hydroxychloroquine & (+)-mefloquine, and literature data including the work done previously, I found that chloroquine and hydroxychloroquine, both have capability to block the SARS-CoV-2 from binding to human cells, but not to eliminate it from the body.
+Of course, in these two drugs only hydroxychloroquine, would be suitable to be prescribed, but the prescription of its only S-(+)-form, would make it more suitable and effective with less side effect.
+On the other hand, as per docking results, mefloquine may exhibit its capability to eliminate the SARS-CoV-2 from the body, as mefloquine did in the case of JC virus.
 The prescription of its (+)-form, would make it more suitable and effective with less side effect.
 Therefore, the current computational study may prove the prescription of a combination of S-(+)-hydroxychloroquine and (+)-mefloquine to be a troubleshooter in this pandemic situation.
 Moreover, the prescription of only single enantiomeric form will also be very helpful in understanding the mechanism of action of both chiral drugs.
 Hence, the presented study may be acceptable to the scientific community.